TaekedeHaan/vine_tomato_grasping/flex_grasp/README.md

 This forks contains some modifications to initialize the parameters in the GUI to the values last published.
 Note that you can also use the default library.
 However, this initialization makes life a bit easier.

 #### Python packages
-Not all packages could be specified in the package.xml, and need to be installled manually:
+Not all packages could be specified in the package.xml, and need to be installed manually:
 ```
 python2 -m pip install colormath
 ```
-The flex_vision package relies on a fork of the skan library wich offers python 2 support:
+The flex_vision package relies on a fork of the skan library which offers python 2 support:
 ```
 python2 -m pip install git+https://github.com/TaekedeHaan/skan.git@python-2.7
 ```